torryatco/Basilica/readme.md

 }
 ```

-CSS variables are defined at a high level in the CSS (here the `html` selector is used although you will often find `:root`).
-This ensures that all the elements inherit and make use of them.
+CSS variables are defined at a high level in the CSS (here the `html` selector is used ) to ensure that all the elements inherit and can use them.

-CSS variables are applied as follows, e.g.:
+CSS variables are applied as follows:

 ```css
 p {